As an Amazon Associate, I earn from qualifying purchases you make on this website.

-If there is one thing you need to be careful of with this festival, as with many others, it is very crowded.
-You need to keep any young ones you take on a tight leash if you take them!
-Sometimes, a crush can develop with so many people around in such a small area.
+If there is one thing you should be careful of with this festival, as with many others, it is very crowded.
+Keep any young ones you take on a tight leash!
+Sometimes, a crush can develop with so many people in a small area.

 On top of that, the dashi are simple constructions.
-They lack brakes or any other safety devices (so I’ve observed).
-While they seem dangerous, the festival’s crowd control staff did an excellent job.
+They lack brakes or other safety devices (so I’ve observed).
+It seemed a little dangerous.
+But, the festival’s crowd control staff did an excellent job keeping them under control.